Feeding Your Bird a Healthy Diet for a Long Life

 Step 2: Converting to Chop

 Once you have converted to pellets, you can start focus on improving their love for chop.
 This step is easy, and they may have already started eating the chop during your pellet conversion.
 Now that you can offer dry pellets, offer chop and stir in a small amount of seed.
 We don't want to regress to only eating seed, so only add a small amount to encourage them to dig through the chop.
 With a good quality chop, your birds will convert quickly.
-Some keys to making your chop tasty is to add cooked grains, cooked quinoa, a small amount of grated nut, and healthy seed like flax, hemp, and chia plus the live seed from your capsicums, peppers, pumpkin, and melons.
+Some keys to making your chop tasty is to add cooked grains, cooked quinoa, a small amount of grated nut, and healthy seed like flax, hemp, and chia plus the live seed from your capsicums, chilis, pumpkin, and melons.
 (Don't use apple seed.
 They contain small amounts of cyanide, not harmful if they eat one or two, but you don't want to purposefully add it to the diet.)
 After one week of stirring the seed into the chop, your bird should eat chop without seed by choice.
+Our birds can't wait for their daily chop!

 Feeding Your Birds Healthy Food For a Long, Happy Life